sgorawski/University/README.md

 # University
 Materials and task solutions for my Computer Science studies at the University of Wrocław.

 This repository contains mostly solutions for practical problems which required writing code.
-If you're looking for more theory, I suggest checking out [wiedzmac](https://github.com/wiedzmac/University/) or [arsenic](http://arsenicrose.pl/).

-You are free to view, copy, use and modify anythig you find in here.
-If you want to share something with others, please give me credit.
-Any Pull Requests will be much appreciated!

-Materials from term 1 are mostly nonexistent, these from term 2 are a mess which I'm not likely to maintain, but from term 3 and higher everything should be acceptably clear.
+Materials from term 1 are mostly nonexistent, these from term 2 are a mess which I'm not likely to maintain, but from term 3 and higher everything should be quite clear.

 Courses I've taken so far:

 **Term 1:**
 - Logika dla Informatyków
 - Analiza Matematyczna
-- Wstep do programowania w języku Python
+- Wstep Do Programowania w Języku Python
 - Kultura Bezpieczeństwa Komputerowego
 - Podstawowy Warsztat Informatyka